EU Fines Google $1.7 Billion Over 'Abusive' Online Ad Strategies

 "We've always agreed that healthy, thriving markets are in everyone's interest.
 We've already made a wide range of changes to our products to address the Commission's concerns," said Kent Walker, Google's senior vice president of Global Affairs.
 "Over the next few months, we'll be making further updates to give more visibility to rivals in Europe."

 It's the third multibillion-dollar penalty the EU has recently laid on Google.
-Last summer, the European commission issued a $5 billion antitrust fine for forcing Android phone makers to install the Google search app and the Chrome Web browser.
+Last summer, the European Commission issued a $5 billion antitrust fine for forcing Android phone-makers to install the Google search app and the Chrome Web browser.

 And in 2017, the EU fined Google $2.7 billion after finding that the company had used its market-dominating search engine to drive people toward another Google product, its shopping service.